Use this marathon nutrition plan as a guide for your marathon training meal plan and race needs, and adapt as needed!

 This general plan worked well for my 20 mile run so I’m sticking with it.

-Lastly, I’m bringing some Sour Raisins because I really love them!
+Lastly, I’m bringing some Sour Raisins because I really love them and they’re small enough to not choke on and store in my belt pockets.

 The Detroit Marathon will have Clif Shot Gels, but I don’t plan on taking those unless absolutely necessary since I didn’t train with them.